 What do green, yellow, and red statuses mean on the Zscaler status page?

 Green means operational with no known issues.
 Yellow indicates degradation or partial outages affecting some regions or services.
 Red signals a major outage with widespread impact that requires escalation and incident response.
-Nord vpn für edge
+Vpn add on microsoft edge 2026

 How long do Zscaler edge outages typically last?